WGS Extract Development Team

 Latest Releases you can install on the supported platforms are:

 This tool is geared toward the needs of genetic genealogy and Ancient DNA (aDNA) studies but can be helpful for those looking into health-releated uses of WGS tests.
 The personal, sub-$500, Direct-to-Consumer (DTC), 30x Whole Genome Sequence (WGS) tests are delivered with basic data files and reports.
 This tool serves to bridge the gap between the WGS data files delivered and the present day genetic genealogy community tools.
-Many health analysis sites accept the microarray and VCF files generated by this tool from your WGS test result.
+Many health analysis sites accept the microarray and VCF files generated by this tool.

 Still waiting for your WGS test results?
 Want to get started today?
 See the International Genome Sample Resource (1K Genome archive) for BAM or CRAM files that you can download and play with to learn the tool while waiting for your results.

-Dante Labs, Nebula Genomics, Sequencing, and ySeq are test results most commonly used with this tool.
+Dante Labs, Nebula Genomics, Sequencing, and YSEQ are test results most commonly used with this tool.
 Full Genomes Corp, GeneDX, Sano Genetics and Veritas (historical) are other test providers whose output is processed here.
-These are all results from Illumina, MGI next generation sequencers.
-Results from Oxford Nanopore and PacBio HiFi CCS third generation long-read sequencers can also be used; as can FamilyTreeDNA’s BigY output.
+These are all results from Illumina and MGI next generation sequencers (NGS).
+Results from Oxford Nanopore and PacBio HiFi CCS third generation, long-read sequencers can also be used; as can FamilyTreeDNA’s BigY output.
 (This is not an endorsement of any company or service; simply reporting what is commonly used with the tool.)

 The tool acronym is WGSE and pronounced as “wig-see”.
 We encourage that use in conversation.

-We use the Facebook group Personal WGS Testing for discussions on how to make use of your personal, sub-$500, DTC 30x WGS test results.
+We encourage the use of the Facebook group Personal WGS for discussions on how to make use of your personal, sub-$500, DTC 30x WGS test results.
 Bugs, use cases and announcements about the Beta release tool happen there.
-As part of that Facebook groups’ Files section, you will find a number of useful companion documents and tool references.
+As part of that groups’ Files section, you will find a number of useful companion documents and tool references.
 In particular, see Bioinformatics for Newbies.
 We also maintain a number of corrollary documents.

-User issues, if not brought up in the before-mentioned Facebook group, should be raised in the local user issues section of this GitHub site.
+User issues, if not brought up in the Personal WGS Facebook group, should be raised in the local user issues section of this GitHub site.
 The issues section is preferred so code bugs, use limitations and suggested improvements can be tracked within the development project.

 There is a separate Reference Genome Library manager that can be run to check and update the library.
-Or you can simply wait for the program to determine when it needs something.
-It will prompt you to install the missing file then.
+The WGSE program will check and determine when it needs a genome and prompt you to install any missing file then.
 The tool now verifies checksums of all library downloads and final, installed versions.
-This and startup activites to check the latest versions of files (and possibly update), are the only network access requirements to run the tool.
+This along with installer and startup activites to check the latest versions of files (and possibly update them), are the only network access requirements to run the tool.
 Otherwise the tool is standalone.
-There is an uninstaller to unwind all the changes made by the program.
+There is an uninstaller to unwind all the changes made by the installer.
 You should never locate your data files within the installation folder.

 Supported Platforms